 In 2006, the formal landscaping around the Memorial Building was replaced in preparation for the Abraham Lincoln Bicentennial, which began February 12, 2008 at the Birthplace Unit.

-Administrative History of Abraham Lincoln Birthplace National Historic Site
+Administrative History of Abraham Lincoln Birthplace National Historical Park

 This Administrative History of the Abraham Lincoln Birthplace National Historical Park has been prepared in order to provide a documented tool to be used in the management and administration of the park.
 It is hoped that some knowledge of past policies and practices at the Site will be of help to administrators both on and off the site in future planning and development.

 The Lincoln Boyhood Home honors one of the nation's best-loved presidents, and coupled with improved road and highway systems, greatly increased tourism to the area in the 1920s and 30s.
 Hattie and Chester Howard were one of several families that tried to capitalize on the booming tourist trade and honor the local hero.
 The Howards purchased Knob Creek Farm in 1931 with the intention of creating another memorial to Lincoln.
 This land was the Lincoln family's home from 1811 to 1816, and by Lincoln's own admission was the site of some of his earliest childhood memories.
 Here, the Howards used the logs of a cabin belonging to the family of Lincoln's childhood friend, Austin Gollaher, to re-build a hewn-log cabin said to resemble Lincoln's boyhood home.

 General Management Plan / Environmental Impact Statement (2.9 MB PDF file)

 A General Management Plan / Environmental Impact Statement clearly defines resource conditions and visitor experiences to be achieved at Abraham Lincoln Birthplace NHP consistent with the site's purpose and significance statements.